The UW System High Impact Practices (HIPs) Initiative is a system-level priority in the UW System’s 2020FWD Framework.

 In order to advance the work of the 2020FWD UW System HIPs Initiative, a systemwide launch convening took place in April 2019 to discuss what makes a HIP high impact with a focus on equity-minded HIPs.
 Jillian Kinzie, Associate Director, Indiana University Center for Postsecondary Research & The National Survey of Student Engagement (NSSE) Institute Senior Scholar, National Institute for Learning Outcomes Assessment (NILOA) Project, was the keynote speaker.

-In Fall of 2019, each institution formed a workgroup of four to work on the Initiative through Spring 2021.
+In Fall of 2019, each university formed a workgroup of four to work on the Initiative through Spring 2021.
 The focus is looking at quality and equity for select high impact practices.
 The workgroups will convene four times to share ideas and information.

 TAKING STUDENT SUCCESS TO SCALE (TS3) Grant